 My daughter is quiet and sweet.
 She is a hard worker with good grades; she plays lacrosse and gets along with her teammates; and she is involved in student government.
 Her teachers remark how she helps others and participates well in group projects.
 Parents tell me that their daughters say my daughter is so nice.
 She is an introvert: she enjoys going to social events but then needs her alone time.
 My worry is that she only has one close friend who goes to another high school.
-Prom is around the corner—my daughter has a dress but no date for prom or a group of friends to go with.
+Prom is around the corner—my daughter has a dress but no prom date or a group of friends to go with.
 It’s heartbreaking.
 I’m afraid she’s going to have a lonely prom.
 Any suggestions?

 Your daughter sounds like quite a gem.
 Let me just take a moment to review all of her accomplishments.
 She is a good and hard-working student, plays lacrosse and is a valued teammate.
 Additionally, she is both helpful and involved in student government.
 Wow.
 Your daughter sounds quite remarkable.

 Now regarding your concerns—you are worried that your daughter is suffering because she only has one good friend.
 Let me address that first.
 For some kids, it’s a choice to have one good friend.
 It may be very comfortable for your daughter who has such a busy life, peopled by so many of her peers, to be close to one friend only.
 Second, there is nothing wrong with being an introvert.
 In fact, kudos to your daughter for knowing (it seems to me) that she needs alone time to decompress.
 Many of us are like that.
 Your daughter seems to be aware that unlike extroverts she does not get replenished by being with peers constantly.
 Good for her for knowing what works for her.
 There is nothing inherently superior about being an extrovert.